The China Ministry of Railway wanted a solution that was made in China

 The China Ministry of Railway’s journey to provide extensive rail transportation services has gotten off to a smooth start.
 By 2020, it is estimated that the AVEVA solution will help the MoR manage an estimated three million I/O points and connect a large part of the country.

 The size of the system is just the beginning of its value.
 According to the MoR, return on investment is expected within six years.
-And no matter where you’re coming from, that’s a great victory.
+No matter where you’re coming from, that’s a great victory.